FREQUENTLY ASKED QUESTIONS

 Can I bring my dog on your llama treks?

 We’re sorry but we cannot allow dogs.
 The Forest Service requires dogs to be on a leash at all times.
-Llamas, as well as wildlife that inhabit our forests, do not get along very well with dogs.
+Llamas, as well as wildlife that inhabit our forests, do not get along with dogs.

 Are there other activities in your area suitable for our vacation?